survivejs/webpack-book/manuscript/04_what_is_webpack.md

 * Webpack can generate **hashes** for filenames allowing you to invalidate bundles as their contents change.
 * Webpack relies on **loaders** and **plugins**.
 Loaders operate on module level while plugins rely on hooks provided by webpack and have the best access to its execution process.

-In the following chapters, you’ll examine webpack in more detail as you learn to develop a basic development and build configuration.
+In the following chapters, you’ll examine webpack in more detail as you will learn to develop a basic development and build configuration.
 The later chapters continue further and delve into more advanced topics.